New Zealand's Workplace-based Learners

 The proportion of apprentices who were new entrants in 2021 increased to 33 percent (or 25,985 apprentices), from 31 percent in 2020.
 The proportion of all apprentices withdrawing without completion increased to 17 percent, from 12 percent in 2020, while the proportion that completed training remained steady at 13 percent (see figure 8).

 Figure 7: Proportion of trainees by main activity 2012-2021

 Figure 8: Proportion of apprentices by main activity 2012-2021

 What qualifications did they achieve?

-The proportion of trainees completing a qualification, at the intended or higher level, within five years of commencement increased to 63 percent in 2019, up from 60 percent in 2018 (see figure 9).
-For apprentices, the five year completion rate increased to 57 percent in 2019, reversing the drop seen in 2018 (see figure 10).
+The proportion of trainees completing a qualification within five years of commencement increased to 63 percent in 2021, from 60 percent in 2020 (see figure 9).
+For apprentices, the five year qualification completion rate decreased to 50 percent in 2021, from 54 percent in 2020 (see figure 10).

 How many school students took part In Gateway and Trades Academies?